day8/re-com/README.md

 ## Navigating The Source

-When you are running the demo app, you'll see hyperlinks, to the right of page titles, which take you to the associated source code.
+When you are running the demo app, look to the the right of each page's titles, and you'll see hyperlinks which will take you to the associated source code.
 That's a convenient way to navigate to either the components themselves or the demo code.

 When browsing more generally, look in the `src` directory or this repo, you'll notice